AikidoSec/firewall-python/docs/flask.md

 # Flask

 > [!WARNING]
-> The Flask development server is not fully supported, we recommend using a web server like [gUnicorn](./gunicorn.md)
+> The Flask development server is not fully supported, we recommend using a web server like [gUnicorn](./gunicorn.md) to do more in-depth testing (like stats reporting)

 ## Installation